pablisch/how-to-express-mongodb-todo-api/howTo/1e_setUp_databaseConnection.md

-# Connecting to the database
+# Connecting to the database function

 Many apps have the database connection in `app.js` but since we will need to connect to the database to seed out database and re-seed for tests, it makes sense to have a separate function to handle this.
 It also makes a tidier `app.js` and separates concerns nicely.
+In this app, we will actually call the database connection in `server.js` as we will see in the next chapter.

-Import `dotenv` and `mongoose`:
+In the currently empty `db.js` file, import `dotenv` and `mongoose`:

 ```javascript
 require('dotenv').config()